 Describe a personal life experience that has had particular significance for you and highlight the reason(s) it was significant, whether it had an impact on others, and any insights or understandings you gained from it.
 (800 word maximum)

-As I quickly jolt from handrail to handrail as a result of the ship's rocky sway while simultaneously receiving an unwanted free hair blower service, I notice a vast island with brilliant blue water, golden sand, towering coconut trees, and more importantly, a lack of land transportation.
-There was barely any sort of transportation, and little did I think that the truck that was taking me to the compound would be the one of the only vehicles available on the island.
+As I quickly jolt from handrail to handrail with each of the ship's rocky sway while simultaneously receiving an unwanted free hair blower service, I notice a vast island with brilliant blue water, golden sand, towering coconut trees.
+There was barely any sort of transportation, and little did I know that the truck taking me to the compound would be one of the only vehicles available on the island.

-But, despite the lengthy flight in an old airplane with unquestionable safety and another skeptical boat ride, I safely arrived and brimming with anticipation of starting my community service in Kei Island, a remote island in Maluku, Indonesia.
+Despite the lengthy flight in an old airplane with unquestionable safety and another skeptical boat ride, I safely arrived, brimming with anticipation of starting my community service in Kei Island, a remote island in Maluku, Indonesia.

-Just a few months before this, I hopped on a call with Dr Vanessa, head of Kei Island doctorSHARE, an established non-profit humanitarian organization that focuses on health services, compound.
-“Many locals are experiencing diarrhea, possibly coming from their consumption…” stated her during the program introduction.
+A few months prior, I’d hopped on a call with Dr Vanessa, head of Kei Island doctorSHARE, an established non-profit humanitarian organization that focuses on health services compound.
+“Many locals are experiencing diarrhea, possibly coming from their consumption…” she stated during the program introduction.

 This led me to think, “We can’t see or taste contaminants, but if they’re that harmful to our body, shouldn’t there be something we can do about it?”

-Hence, I jumped at this chance to ask about the water condition there.
+I jumped at this chance to ask about their water condition.
 Although she wasn't sure, she claimed that their water contained white residue.

-It goes without saying that this information piqued my interest.
+This information piqued my interest.
 Asking for several litres of water samples to be sent to Jakarta, I tested the water at the Indonesian Government’s water testing facility and discovered that it contained high calcium carbonate levels, which can cause heart rhythm disturbances and kidney stones.

 “A water filter would definitely help to reduce the contaminants,” I thought.
 I consulted with a water specialist to ask for his advice on the water filter’s layers.
 After that, I got in touch with Dr. Vanessa once more to confirm that all of the materials for the filter's layers were accessible and available on the island.